- Property ownership

 4.1 First registration

-To apply for first registration, you must complete a first registration application form FR1 and send it with the items mentioned in section 6 Documents that must accompany the application form to the Land Registry office serving the area where the land is located.
-An example of a completed form FR1 is setout in section 12 Appendix A.
+To apply for first registration, you must complete a first registration application form FR1 and send it with the items mentioned in section 6 Documents that must accompany the application form to Land Registry.
+An example of a completed form FR1 is set out in section 12 Appendix A.

 4.2 Absolute leasehold title